Memorial Day Sale! Get 25% Off Night Guards & Retainers With:

 It is estimated that up to 30% of adults are affected by temporomandibular joint dysfunction (TMJ) which can cause persistent pain and swelling in various ways depending on where it occurs in the body such as:

 The condition has been known since ancient times, but only recently has it been recognized for its connection with chronic pain and its side effects.
-Given that there’s no known cure for TMJdysfunctiontreatment is aimed at either alleviating symptoms or preventing them from occurring in the first place.
-A night guard may help you feel more confident when clenching your teeth and prevent injuries from developing from this common but often overlooked condition.
+Given that there’s no known cure for TMJ dysfunction treatment is aimed at either alleviating symptoms or preventing them from occurring in the first place.
+A mouth guard may help you feel more confident when clenching your teeth and prevent injuries from developing from this common but often overlooked condition.

-A recent study published in JAMA Otorhinolaryngology (Head And Neck Surgery) states that TMJdysfunctioncan be treated with a night guard.
-The night guard is a mouthguard that is worn around the mouth during sleep.
-The night guard has no effect on mandible movement and has been shown by studies to have no effect on sleep disruption.
+A recent study published in JAMA Otorhinolaryngology (Head And Neck Surgery) states that TMJ dysfunction can be treated with a mouth guard.
+The mouth guard is a mouthguard that is worn around the mouth during sleep.
+The mouth guard has no effect on mandible movement and has been shown by studies to have no effect on sleep disruption.

 Jaw pain can be the bane of our lives.
 In fact, it’s estimated that half of us have jaw pain, and about 10% of those are children aged 8-18.